 When you’re preparing for something that creates fear and doubt, it’s easy to lose sight of the excitement and confidence living inside you.
 Meditate, eat your favorite meal, buy a new outfit—whatever it is that makes you feel good, do it.
 Engaging in fun activities will help you get into the mindset of your best self.

-Another rehearsal wouldn’t prepare me—it would only bring about anxiety.
-So the night before the event, I went to the gym and worked out.
-Hard.
+Another rehearsal wouldn’t prepare me—it would only make me anxious.
+So the night before the event, I went to the gym and worked out, hard.
 Then I did yoga.
-It immediately instilled readiness and excitement in me.
-I shifted my mindset from “can’t” to “can.”
+The exercises immediately instilled readiness and excitement in me, allowing me to shift my mindset from “can’t” to “can.”
 (And the new dress and shoes didn’t hurt, either.)

 9. Keep your eyes on the prize.

-Take this advice from my fellow speaker, Dr. Michael Rocha: “Let go of the attachment to what happens after this.”
+Take this advice from my fellow speaker, Michael Rocha, M.D.: “Let go of the attachment to what happens after this.”
 He encouraged us all to just be in the moment onstage, rather than focusing on the future or what could happen next.
 Those words really resonated with me.
-It reminded me this was an opportunity to share a message so meaningful to my life, and if I focused solely on that, others will be able to take it and run with it.
+It reminded me that this was an opportunity to share a message that was so meaningful to my life, and if I focused solely on that, others would be able to take it and run with it.
 I felt extremely lucky.

-10. Ten seconds before showtime, take three deep breaths.
+10. Ten seconds before you give your TEDx talk, take three deep breaths.

-Minutes before, I almost freaked out.
-But I “tough loved” myself instead, toughly reminding myself that I chose to be there.
-I chose to give this talk and now I was choosing to rock it.
-The love was a set of three breaths where I reminded myself that the 1,000-plus audience was there to learn.
+Minutes before my talk, I almost freaked out.
+But I ‘tough love-d’ myself instead, reminding myself that I chose to be there.
+I chose to give this talk, and now I was choosing to rock it.
+The ‘love’ was a set of three breaths where I reminded myself that the 1,000-plus audience was there to learn.
 This was just a bigger classroom than I was used to—but the most important student was my 5-year-old, and I should just speak to him.